pressody/pressody-conductor/docs/cli.md

 - `wp lt composition clear-cache` to delete the DB cache related to the composition's contents (plugins and themes)
 - `wp lt composition activate` to active the plugins and/or theme installed by the composition.
 - `wp lt composition update-sequence` to run the entire sequence from updating the site's composition to activating. **This is the go-to workhorse for use in cronjobs!**

+## SysAdmin Commands

+This series of commands are aimed at system-administrators that need to dig deeper.
+Of course, Linux offers plenty out-of-the box.
+These are either often used ones, or specially installed on LT servers.

+Here is a not-so-exhaustive list of commands:
+- `composer run cache:opcache:status` for displaying the status of the PHP Opcache
+- `composer run cache:opcache:clear` to clear PHP's Opcache
+- `composer run cache:opcache:warm` to compile (preload) all the site's `.php` files into PHP's Opcache.

 [Back to Index](index.md)